runmq/queue/README.md

 **Key Benefits:**
 - Services remain independent and isolated
 - Each service can fail/retry without affecting others
-- Easy to add new services by subscribing to existing events
+- Easy to add new services or processors by subscribing to existing topics
-- Natural implementation of CQRS and event sourcing patterns
+- Scalable with multiple concurrent workers

 ### 2. Background Processing Pattern